platformio/platformio-core/docs/projectconf.rst

 then PlatformIO will remove this folder automatically.
 It will be created on the next build operation.

-A default value is ``.pioenvs`` which means that folder is located in the root of project.
+A default value is ``.pioenvs`` that means that folder is located in the root of project.

 This option can be overridden by global environment variable